How Did the Vikings Convert to Christianity?

 Denmark and the First Christian Missions

 According to the Old Norse language history of the Viking Age known as the Heimskringla, Harald Bluetooth (ruled c.
-958-986) was the first Christian king of Denmark.
-Harald had become embroiled in a conflict with Otto II, emperor of the Holy Roman Empire (reigned 973-983), which was at least partially due to the fact that Harald was a pagan.
-Otto threatened to invade Denmark with an army of Germans, Franks, and Poles, forcing the Danish king to consider his options.
+958-986) was the first Christian King of Denmark.
+Harald had become embroiled in a conflict with Otto II, emperor of the Holy Roman Empire (reigned 973-983), which was at least partially because Harald was a pagan.
+Otto threatened to invade Denmark with an army of Germans, Franks, and Poles, forcing the Danish King to consider his options.
 According to the saga, Harald was converted to Christianity after witnessing one of Otto’s priests perform an apparent miracle.

-The sagas depict the conversion of Scandinavia taking place from a “top down” perspective, where the kings and jarls converted first, often for political reasons as Harald did, and then obliging their subordinates to follow suite.
-A closer examination of the accounts reveals that the conversions usually followed a three step pattern: first the convert would renounce the old ways, then the convert would publicly identify as a Christian, and finally the convert would follow the rituals and inwardly adopt the new faith.
+The sagas depict the conversion of Scandinavia taking place from a “top-down” perspective, where the kings and jarls converted first, often for political reasons as Harald did, and then obliging their subordinates to follow suit.
+Conversions usually followed a three-step pattern.
+First, the convert would renounce the old ways.
+Second, the convert would then publicly identify as a Christian.
+Finally, the convert would follow the rituals and inwardly adopt the new faith.
 The first two steps were often superficial and done in name only – new converts to Christianity often did so under the threat of death or to gain a new ally.

 King Olav Tryggvason’s Saga

 After the Kingdom of Denmark converted to Christianity, missionaries made attempts in Norway that were not always so fruitful.
-The situation changed when Olav Tryggvason (ruled 995-1000 BC) became king, but according to the sagas, long before he ruled Norway he embarked on a journey where he gradually converted to Christianity.
+The situation changed when Olav Tryggvason (ruled 995-1000 BC) became king.
+Still, according to the sagas, long before he ruled Norway, he embarked on a journey where he gradually converted to Christianity.
 Norway itself was more resistant to Christianity, with the sagas noting that it was home to many “backsliders.”

-From the age of nine to eighteen, Olav lived with his stepfather, Vladimir I (reigned 980-1015), the Grand Prince of Kiev.
-Vladimir was a pagan and a member of the Viking descended Rus’ culture, but he was quite tolerant toward other religious faiths, including Christianity.
+From the age of nine to eighteen, Olav lived with his stepfather, Vladimir I (reigned 980-1015), the Grand Prince of Kyiv.
+Vladimir was a pagan, and a member of the Viking descended Rus’ culture, but he was quite tolerant toward other religious faiths, including Christianity.
 When Olav became an adult, he left Russia with the blessing of Harald and raided in Poland and fought alongside Harald Bluetooth, before embarking on a series of raids in the British Isles.
-Olav was officially baptized as a Christian while in England, but he remained a true Viking in most ways: he never preached morality to his people and he remained a quintessential warlord.
-Although Olav may never have moralized to unbelievers, he was very serious about his new religion and was more than willing to use his power and influence to convert his people.
+Olav was officially baptized as a Christian while in England.
+Still, he remained a true Viking in most ways: he never preached morality to his people, and he continued a quintessential warlord.
+Although Olav may never have moralized to unbelievers, he was earnest about his new religion and was more than willing to use his power and influence to convert his people.

 The sagas depict how Harald returned to Norway and eventually won his birthright as king.
 The more important subtext, though, is how he forced Christianity on the Vikings.
 Olav would travel throughout the country calling things, assemblies of the bonders or freemen, and give them a simple ultimatum – convert to Christianity or die.

-“And since the king had there a very great strength of men, they were afraid of this; and at last the king gave them two choices, either that they should take up Christianity and let themselves by baptised, or otherwise they should hold battle with him.”
+“And since the king had there a very great strength of men, they were afraid of this, and at last the king gave them two choices, either that they should take up Christianity and let themselves be baptized, or otherwise they should hold battle with him.”

 Olav directed his conversion energies not just at his subjects, but also at the monuments and temples dedicated to the old gods.
 Although pagan Scandinavian “temples” were often little more than gathering places in forests, Olav did his best to erase their memory from the minds of his fellow Vikings.